 Ginger grows natively in areas such as China, Africa, and India.
-This powerful oil is referenced in ancient text by the Greeks, Romans, Chinese, and Arabians who are said to have used it for a variety of ailments.
+This powerful oil is referenced in the ancient text by the Greeks, Romans, Chinese, and Arabians who are said to have used it for a variety of ailments.
 Ginger is also said to possess both aphrodisiac and curative properties, particularly those that aid in matters of the digestive tract.

 Practical Benefits and Uses

 - Arthritis- Add 10 drops of ginger to 1 oz preferred carrier oil.
-Massage over affected area.
+Massage over the affected area.

 - Digestion- Add 4 drops to 1/2 Tbsp carrier oil.
-Rub over lower abdomen post meal.
+Rub over lower abdomen post-meal.

 - Focus- Add 10 drops to an aroma diffuser.
-Allow to run continuously for enhanced focus and perceived energy.
+Allow it to run continuously for enhanced focus and perceived energy.
 Pair with a complimentary oil if desired.